suntarliarzn/suntarliarzn.github.io/_posts/2020-08-29-Inferential Statistics(3)-R[2].md

+### **(5) prop.test**

-**(5)**After the last 4 exercises you may have wondered if there would be a convenience function in R that makes it easier to see whether two proportions differ significantly.
+After the last 4 exercises you may have wondered if there would be a convenience function in R that makes it easier to see whether two proportions differ significantly.
 If this is the case, your intuition was right.

 **In R you can use the function `prop.test()` whether there is a significant difference between two proportions.**